Torture Interrogation of Terrorists: A

 But note that meeting the requirements similar to those for “supreme emergency” is exceedingly difficult in practice.
 While we can envisage such scenarios arising theoretically, practically speaking we will almost never be confronted with them.
 First, note that usually it is only a toy ticking-bomb style scenario that leads to a favorable cost benefit analysis; when the oft-neglected institutional and character-based harms are included, it becomes more difficult to see when the practice could be warranted.
 Moreover, it will hardly ever be the case that a single act of terrorism will threaten the very existence of a nation-state or political community; the nature of the danger prong will be difficult to meet.
 The imminence of the danger requirement will probably only be met in radically underspecified thought experiments like the ticking bomb scenario (indeed, the very intelligence that will enable us to know we are facing an imminent danger will also likely serve to give us means to discover the source of the danger without having to resort to torture interrogation).
 Finally, we will rarely be in a case of last resort.
 Other methods of intelligence collection will usually be available, and the efficacy of torture is doubtful in many circumstances (keep in mind that we are allowed to violate rights only if that will be an efficacious means to prevent the danger).

-Notes, Cautions, and Warnings for a Theory of Exceptions
+Notes, Cautions, and Warnings for a Theory

 As we grapple with this attempt to articulate a theory of exceptions telling us when torture interrogation is permissible, we would do well to keep in mind the notes, cautions and warnings implicit in our substantive analysis.
 Note that even when the exceptional circumstance is present, we have a “dirty hands” problem—we have violated human rights, and this makes even the exceptional circumstances problematic, morally speaking.
 Be cautioned that in order to prevent self-deception about whether we are in supreme emergency from occurring, and in order to jump the epistemic hurdles presented by these cases, torture interrogation will require oversight; such oversight will at the very least require the intervention of our judiciary and perhaps the Congress, and it may even have to be international in order to be truly effective.
 Finally, keep in mind this warning: if we are not careful, our attempt to train and equip for these exceptional circumstances can create a culture that permits the worst degradations to dignity know to humanity to be licensed by our political institutions and carried out by our fellow human beings.
 We should take a deep breath before creating such a culture.